shubham13596/Whatsapp-parser/README.md

 The following updates are planned:

-1. **Enhanced Visual Appeal**: We're working on revamping the site's design to provide a more engaging and visually pleasing experience.
+1. **Enhanced Visual Appeal**: Revamping the site's design to provide a more engaging experience.
-2. **Multi-Line Text Parsing**: We're focused on refining the parsing of multi-line text messages for more accurate and comprehensive results.
+2. **Multi-Line Text Parsing**: Refining the parsing of multi-line text messages for more accurate and comprehensive results.

 ## How to Export WhatsApp Chats